 Do You Need to Go on a 200 Grams Protein a Day Meal Plan?

-No, you do not.
-A 200 grams protein meal plan is best left to elite athletes and bodybuilders looking to gain some lean muscle as most ordinary people do not need this much protein in their diets.
-The average human just requires 0.8 g of this nutrient per kilogram of body weight (5).
+No, you don’t.
+A 200-gram protein meal plan is best left to elite athletes and bodybuilders who are looking to gain some lean muscle as most ordinary people do not need this much protein in their diets.
+The average person only requires 0.8 g of this nutrient per kilogram of body weight (5).
 This means that 10 to 35 percent of your daily calories should be made up of proteins.

-Here is how to determine if you truly do need to be on a 200 grams protein meal plan (6):
+Here is how to determine if you truly need to be on a 200-gram protein meal plan (6):

 The Calorie Method

-This is the method used by many bodybuilders.
-You take the number of calories you will consume in a day and multiply them by 35%.
-This gives you your maximum number of calories that should come directly from proteins.
-If looking for your minimum number, use 10%.
-From here, take this number and further divide it by 4 (because 1 g of protein = 4 calories).
+This is the method that is used by many bodybuilders.
+You take the number of calories you will consume in a day and multiply this figure by 35%.
+This will give you the maximum number of calories that should come directly from proteins.
+If you are looking for your minimum number, use 10%.
+From here, take this number and further divide it by 4 ( 1 g of protein = 4 calories).
 A quick example is as follows:

 420 calories / 4 calories/grams = 105 grams of protein per day